 Tennessee Beer Works is close to the campground, has above-average beer, and is a fun place to hang out with frequent live music, a multi-level indoor space, and a big patio.
 The food menu looks quite good (hey there, fish tacos!)–but as we were stopping at TBW on our way to dinner at Husk, we couldn’t spare the stomach space to try anything.

 Rooftop bars can be swanky or cheesy; hotel bars can be sophisticated or lame.
-Up (beware, their site plays obnoxious music), a rooftop bar in a hotel, lands toward the sadder end of those spectrums.
+Up (beware, their site plays obnoxious music), a rooftop bar in a hotel, lands toward the sadder end of both spectrums.
 The views of Downtown from the outside deck are lovely, but sitting at the indoor bar on a cold December night drinking an uninspired cocktail left much to be desired.

 Minerva is a new speakeasy in a part of town we hadn’t visited before, and to my delight it has an 80s/90s theme!
 It was buzzing with an after-work crowd and the spacious patio looked like a great place unwind on a pleasant day.